sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 **Keywords**: `code intelligence`, `precise`, `navigation`, `LSIF`, `language server`/`LSP`, `go to definition`, `hover`, `find references`, `ctags`, `src lsif`, `syntax highlighter`, `syntect-server` any programming language names (e.g. `Go`, `Java`, `Python`, `COBOL`, etc.)

-Any questions about code intelligence and navigation should be routed to the [Code Intelligence team](../../../engineering/teams/code-intelligence/index.md).
+Any questions about code intelligence and navigation should be routed to the [Graph team](../../../engineering/teams/code-intelligence/index.md) in [#discuss-graph](https://sourcegraph.slack.com/archives/CHXHX7XAS).

 ### Search

 **Keywords**: `search`, `indexed search`, `indexing`, `diff search`, `symbols`, `keyword`, `filter`, `scope`, `version context`, `repogroup`, `saved search`, `code monitoring`, `src search`

-The search team is divided into two sub-teams, search-product, and search-core.
-Search-product is focused on delivering features such as search contexts, and search predicates for Cloud and Enterprise alike, as well as driving retention for search in public code.
-Search-core is focused on growing the global index on Sourcegraph Cloud.
+The search team is divided into two sub-teams, search-platform(formerly search-core), and code-search(formerly search-product).
+Code-search is focused on delivering features such as search contexts, and search predicates for Cloud and Enterprise alike, as well as driving retention for search in public code.
+Search-platform is focused on growing the global index on Sourcegraph Cloud.

-Any questions about search should be routed to the [Search team](../../../engineering/teams/search/index.md), via the #search slack channel.
-Teams should be flagged appropriately via @search-product or @search-core.
-The search team will also assign a dedicated team member for support inquiries via the @search-core-support and @search-product-support tags.
+Any questions about search should be routed to the [Search team](../../../engineering/teams/search/index.md), via the [#discuss-code-search](https://sourcegraph.slack.com/archives/C05EA9KQUTA) and [#discuss-search-platform](https://sourcegraph.slack.com/archives/C05R619V4F8) slack channels.
+Teams should be flagged appropriately via @code-search-team or @search-platform-team.
+The search team will also assign a dedicated team member for support inquiries via the @search-platform-support and @search-product-support tags.

-In GitHub issues search-core and search-product should be flagged via team/search-core and team/search-product respectively.
+In GitHub issues search-platform and code-search should be flagged via team/search-platform and team/code-search respectively.

 ### Browser extension and code host native integrations